carlosrios10/GettingCleaningDataProject/README.md

         data.frame(la)
 }
 ```
-*This function change an activity number to its description.*
+*This function changes an activity number to its description.*

 ```{r}
 getDescriptiveActivity <- function (activitis) {